datahub-projects/dhub/README.md

 Print a list of all untracked files and folders, recursively in all submodules

-* update [commit|branch] [-m message]
+* update [commit|branch]

-update project from remote (pull) and (recursively) all followed submodules to sync with project
+update root from remote (pull) and (recursively) all followed submodules to sync with root

-If data needed is not cached, prompt user that data needs to be downloaded (override prompt with -y or -yy)

-If untracked data will be clobbered, prompt user (override prompt with -yy)

-If no message is provided, one will be conjured up for you
+submodules will be pulled from their respective remotes, but local branch name will be same as root project

-* save
+* save [-m message]

 push main project and (recursively) all subprojects to respective remotes

 Prompt user if there will be a significant amount of data to upload (override prompt with -y)

+If no message is provided, one will be conjured up for you

 * clone <remmote> [sub1[, sub2]]